A Brief History of BB Cream

-The main difference between BB Cream and Foundation or Tinted Moisturizer is that it is designed to be an all-in-one product.
-Whereas foundation focuses on heavier pigmentation to even and conceal, Tinted Moisturizer focuses on light coverage and moisturizing, BB Cream tries to focus on all of those including acting as a "medication" for your skin.
+The main difference between BB cream and foundation or tinted moisturizer is that the former is designed to be an all-in-one product.
+Whereas foundation focuses on heavier pigmentation to even and conceal, tinted moisturizer focuses on light coverage and moisturizing, BB Cream tries to focus on all of those including acting as a "medication" for your skin.

 I tested out Garnier's Skin Renew BB Cream in Medium/Deep, L'Oreal's True Match Foundation in Alabaster, and E.L.F.'s Tinted Moisturizer in Porcelain to see how they compare.
 Below is how each showed up on the skin under incandescent and fluorescent lights.

 The Products Under Different Lighting

 How BB Cream, Foundation and Tinted Moisturizer Compare

 |Garnier's Skin Renew BB Cream||L'Oreal True Match Foundation||E.L.F Tinted Moisturizer|

 Not viscous, watery